-This simple decorating technique is the perfect cake design for a birthday, wedding shower, baby shower, or even a wedding.
+This simple cake decorating technique is the perfect cake design for a birthday, wedding shower, baby shower, or even a wedding.
+It’s so pretty and so delicious, your guests will think it came from a bakery.

 Cake Decorating is a Fun Hobby